eob/eob.github.com/_posts/2012-07-17-a-useful-little-pattern-for-web-scraping.markdown

 type Fixer[A,B] = (Map[A,B]) => Map[A,B]
 {% endhighlight %}

-And then we define a function `fix` which simply applies a fixer to the result, and then folds those key-value pairs back into the original map (possibly overwriting some).
+And then we define a function `fix` which simply applies a fixer to the result and folds its output back into the original map (possibly overwriting some keys).

 {% highlight scala %}
 def fix[A,B](m : Map[A,B], f : Fixer[A,B]) : Map[A,B] = m ++ f(m)